keirahela/Discord-Simple-Clear-Bot/README.md

 If you have any problems, dm ```keirahela#4288``` on discord.

-## YOU CANNOT DELETE MESSAGES THAT ARE OLDER THAN 14 DAYS
+## YOU CANNOT DELETE MESSAGES THAT ARE OLDER THAN 14 DAYS [discord]

 # Features: